 Speed and strength are integral components of fitness found in varying degrees in virtually all athletic movements.
 Simply put the combination of speed and strength is power.
 For many years, coaches and athletes have sought to improve power in order to enhance performance.
 Throughout this century and no doubt long before, jumping, bounding and hopping exercises have been used in various ways to enhance athletic performance.
 In recent years, this distinct method of training for power or explosiveness has been termed plyometrics.
-Whatever the origins of the word the term is used to describe the method of training that seeks to enhance the explosive reaction of the individual through powerful muscular contractions because of rapid eccentric contractions.
+Plyometrics is based on the understanding that a concentric muscular contraction is much stronger if it immediately follows an eccentric contraction of the same muscle.

 The maximum force that a muscle can develop is attained during a rapid eccentric contraction.
 However, it should be realised that muscles seldom perform one type of contraction in isolation during athletic movements.
 When a concentric contraction occurs (muscle shortens) immediately following an eccentric contraction (muscle lengthens) then the force generated can be dramatically increased.